Explicit Semiclassical Resonances from Many Delta Functions: Proof of Theorem : characterization of the Newton polygon

 \item \textit{Delta function pairs on the polygon cannot be in strictly nested intervals.} This situation would be $V(2,3)$ and $V(1,4)$ appearing the polygon without either $V(1,3)$ or $V(2,4)$ on the polygon.
 The same picture as above suggests this holds due to the convexity of the parallelogram, with Assumption \ref{assumption} providing the non-degeneracy condition.
 Also, we cannot have another point $V(5,6)$ between $V(2,3)$ and $V(1,4)$ which overshadows both $V(1,3)$ and $V(2,4)$, or we can iterate the argument and use that $N$ is finite.

 \end{enumerate} Parts $a$-$c$ show that the intervals must be nested, and part $d$ shows one endpoint of consecutive intervals must be in common, proving the claim. \end{proof} This lemma essentially completes the proof of Theorem \ref{thm Gamma}, which we tie together now. \begin{proof}[Proof of Theorem \ref{thm Gamma}] The discussion preceding Proposition \ref{prop polygon intervals} characterizes the form of slopes on the polygon into $\gamma_{jk}$ and $\tilde{\gamma}_{jk}$.
 The absolute values in (eq \ref{eq gamma defn}) are a notational convenience to avoid casework in the location of $i=l$ relative to $j$ and $k$.
 Nevertheless, this casework shows that delta functions contributing vertices to Newton polygon must become stronger ($\beta_j<\beta_k$) if $j$ is closer to the dominant pair.
 Proposition \ref{prop polygon intervals} itself gives the partitioning $1=j_1 < ... <j_n = N$.
 This partition covers $[1,N]$ since $V(1,N)$ is always on the polygon, which is a result of $x_N-x_1$ being the largest length between delta functions. \end{proof} Note that Proposition \ref{prop polygon intervals} requires Assumption \ref{assumption}, but we claim without proof that Theorem \ref{thm Gamma} holds without it.
 In particular, the ways to choose intervals in Proposition \ref{prop polygon intervals} becomes non-unique, but the values of $\tilde{\gamma}_{jk}$ claimed in Theorem \ref{thm Gamma} remain in $\Gamma$.
-As opposed to the above proof, however, Assumption \ref{assumption} is important in our proof of Theorem \ref{thm existence} below.